Helping people live free and fully alive starts with you!

 - When you give more than $250 in a year, you will get an annual giving statement with a record of your gifts.

 - Your gift makes a difference!
-No gift is insignificant.
+Every amount is appreciated.

 Legacy 20/20 is a three-year strategic plan to improve our campus, build financial strength, and encourage the growing m ministry of Abba's House.

 The focus of the first phase will be to improve drop-off and safety in our children’s areas.
 The children’s spaces will get a fresh facelift and make them more inviting for guests and members alike.
 We will also work on connectivity of our campus through covered walkways, making it much nicer when there’s rain.
 There will be a new space for children’s worship, and the children’s areas will all be in closer proximity instead of being spread out.
 Once that is done, in time, we will also renovate student and adult spaces.

 Our goal as a church is to be debt-free, but we are not there yet.
 Because of our dedication to becoming debt-free, we will not take on any additional debt for this project.
 All funds will be raised in advance, and will be above and beyond the church’s operational budget.

 Want to know more or join in?

 “And my God will meet all your needs according to His glorious riches in Christ Jesus”.
 Philippians 4:19

 It is important to always remember that your employer, your investments, your parents, or any other means of income is not the source of your money – God is.
 He simply uses those people or things as conduits for His provision.
 God gave you all of your talents, abilities and health to help you earn a living.
 He is the ultimate source, and the One to whom we will give an account for how we have used His resources.
 The way you earn or receive money may change over the years, but the true source never changes.